-The Rev. Dr. Gwynne Guibord has been actively working with Dr. Tony Kireopoulos, Associate General Secretary of the National Council of Churches (NCC) and both the Buddhist and the Hindu communities to facilitate national dialogues between each and the Christian community as represented by the NCC.
+The Rev. Dr. Gwynne Guibord worked with Dr. Tony Kireopoulos, Associate General Secretary of the National Council of Churches (NCC) and both the Buddhist and the Hindu communities to facilitate national dialogues between each and the Christian community as represented by the NCC.
 The 38 NCC member denominations represent 38 – 40 million Christians in the US.

 Drs.
 Guibord and Kireopoulos met with The Guibord Center (TGC) Advisor, Swami Sarvadevananda and TGC Board Member, Dr. Rini Ghosh, along with colleagues at the Vedanta Society of Southern California’s Hollywood Temple.
 There they shared in theological conversation and both Swami and Dr. Ghosh agreed to become the co-conveners responsible for inviting various Hindu communities to the Hindu-Christian Dialogue.